jacknot/justin.duch.me/_posts/anarchism_for_the_curious.md

 description:
 ---

 When I was a wee lad (like 4 years ago), I had a geography teacher who was a very overt libertarian.
-He’d occasionally[^1] talk about the usual libertarian spiel, about how the free market provides “freedom of choice”, and “incentivises creativity”.
+He’d occasionally(^1) talk about the usual libertarian spiel, about how the free market provides “freedom of choice”, and “incentivises creativity”.
 The basic stuff you’d expect from a libertarian.

+(^1): Don’t worry, I still got to learn about geography, he wasn’t a bad teacher.

 During these years I didn’t have much interest in anything outside of programming and video games, so I didn’t think much to it and just thought “oh that makes sense, I guess”.
 I wasn’t into politics much, I much preferred video games like Metal Gear Solid that definitely isn’t political at all.